 A branching logic allows your customers to branch out to a certain flow in an Experience based on their answers.
-This powerful addition to our data collection capabilities in Micro Experiences will allow you to decide which fields will be shown or hidden to users based on user's responses, creating a truly customized and personalized experience.
+This powerful addition to our data collection capabilities in NextGen Experiences will allow you to decide which fields will be shown or hidden to users based on user's responses, creating a truly customized and personalized experience.

 Background & Overview

 Branching logic is used to show or hide follow up questions based on the user's response to the current question.
 You can use this feature to control the flow of questions in your Experience and make the overall data capture feel like a conversation.
 Branching questions can be used as "screening" questions to qualify users, to create “intelligent” surveys, they can be used to design a simple logic to branch out from a linear flow of questions or you can achieve a more complex flow and join the dots again.